siriobalmelli/xdpacket/README.md

 ip routing, so cannot be used to e.g. NAT multicast packets between subnets without installing and configuring a routing daemon.

+eBPF on the other hand is extremely powerful but the toolchain still has teething pains and the compile-insert workflow doesn't lend itself well as an API.

 xdpacket's purposes are to:

 -   Provide a terse, clean grammar with which to represent